Getting the Most Neutrinos out of IsoDAR: Introduction

-The most advanced proposals have been made by the DAE$\delta$ALUS collaboration \cite{daed}.
-In these proposals a cyclotron accelerates a high intensity proton beam or a molecular beam which is then dissociated into a proton beam.
+The most advanced proposals have been made by the DAE$\delta$ALUS collaboration.
+The neutron sources in these proposals are cyclotrons which are under development as part of an ADS reactor and active interrogation program \cite{daed}.
+The cyclotrons accelerate a high intensity proton beam or a H${}_2^+$ beam which is then dissociated into a proton beam.
 The proton beam energy is 60 MeV with a current of 10 mA.
 The protons strike a beryllium target, creating spallation neutrons.
 In some cases the neutrons exit from the target into a heavy water moderator \cite{daed12,daedjuno}, while in some cases there is no moderator \cite{daedkam}.
 In either case, they then enter into a sleeve containing isotopically pure ${}^7$Li, sometimes in the compound FLiBe (Li${}_2$BeF${}_4$) \cite{daedkam}, where they are absorbed yielding ${}^8$Li.
-The eventual ${}^8$Li decay creates $\overline{\nu}_e$ with a well-known energy spectrum.
+The eventual ${}^8$Li decay creates $\overline{\nu}_e$ with a well-known energy spectrum \cite{pr50,livelli,2015li8}.

 IsoDAR disappearance channel experiments have several advantages over reactor neutrino experiments.
 First, the fact that the spectrum is fairly well known reduces a major source of error in reactor neutrino experiments.
-Second, 87\% of the $\overline{\nu}_e$ have energies above 6 MeV.
-At these relatively high energies the accidental background that plagues reactor experiments is reduced by two orders of magnitude.
+Second, after weighting by the inverse $\beta$ decay cross section, 87\% of the $\overline{\nu}_e$ have energies above 6 MeV.
+At these relatively high energies the accidental background that plagues reactor experiments is reduced by two orders of magnitude~\cite{nucifer}.
 Third, this higher energy means that the same distance to energy ratio $L/E$, and so the same oscillation phase, is achieved at greater distances.
 As a result more shielding can be added and, more crucially, distance resolution requirements are weakened.
 This also allows access to higher sterile neutrino masses.